classroomtechtools/dailynotices/README.md

 23. Navigate to the newly created Google site you created, and click on "Search Notices".
 Click the pencil to edit the page, then click the cog in the Google Gadget that appears.
 You will have to log in to Awesometable.
 Change the Google Sheet URL value to the URL of the sheet that you created yourself

 24. Do the exact same for the "Jump to Date" area of the site.

+25. Change the link for the "New Notice", by clicking on the cog, "Manage Site", and adjust the link.